neoforged/Documentation/docs/resources/server/advancements.md

 Advancement.Builder builder = Advancement.Builder.advancement();

 // Sets the parent of the advancement.
 You can use another advancement you have already generated,
-// or create a placeholder advancement using the static AdvancementBuilder#createPlaceholder method. builder.parent(AdvancementSubProvider.createPlaceholder("minecraft:story/root"));
+// or create a placeholder advancement using the static AdvancementSubProvider#createPlaceholder method. builder.parent(AdvancementSubProvider.createPlaceholder("minecraft:story/root"));

 // Sets the display properties of the advancement.
 This can either be a DisplayInfo object,